top of page

 Step-By-Step Instructions

-Before you start building a shed foundation on your property, ensure that you have met all the zoning requirements of your state and all preparation instructions have been followed, or you're at risk of breaking the law.
+Remember!
+Before you start building a shed foundation on your property, ensure that you have met all the zoning requirements of your state.

 Planning and preparation involve selecting the best location to build a shed.
-When choosing a location, you need to consider factors like sun exposure, accessibility to water, and aesthetics.
+When choosing a location, you need to consider factors like aesthetics, ground slope, etc.

-Do you intend to build a retaining wall?
+What will you be storing in the shed?
+Do these things need easy access to the driveway?
 Will you need space in the shed to park a vehicle?
 Answering these questions will be helpful in choosing the right location for your shed.

-As we mentioned earlier, you need to be sure that your state's building codes and HOA laws permit you to have a shed.
+As we mentioned earlier, make sure that your state's building codes and HOA laws permit you to have a shed.
+If you have any questions reach out to your building/inspectional department in your area to find out these requirements.

 After choosing the location to lay your shed foundation, it's time to mark out the area.
 Using a stake at each corner, run a string between each corner to mark the area, and square the corners.
 The shed pad will vary in size depending on the foundation you choose.

-1. Start by placing the first stake at the first corner, and be sure that it's straight to avoid errors in measurements.
-You can use a level if you feel the stake is positioned to one side.
+1. Start by placing the first two stakes at the first two corners.
+Try to keep them straight to avoid errors in measurements.

-5. Stretch a line tightly around all four stakes, and use your spray paint to mark the footprint of your shed base, so you can remove the lines before excavation.
+5. Once square, stretch a line tightly around all four stakes, and use your spray paint to mark the footprint of your shed base, so you can remove the string before excavation.

-If you are unsure, you can request your utility company to help mark out the area before you are ready to remove any plants or debris.
+You can request your utility company to mark out the utilities in the area before you are ready to dig but this shouldn't be needed if you are only digging down a few inches.

 TIP: Don't dispose of the excavated topsoil because it's rich in nutrients and can be used for other ideas or projects in your garden.

 After you have cleared the area of grass and trees, use a 2 by 4 plank to see if it's level.
-If the plank is too long, you can make adjustments until it fits the graded area.
-Put a spirit level on top of the plank and move it from one end of the excavation to the other.
-If you notice a higher area, you can excavate again while checking the level.
+Put a level on top of the plank and move it from one end of the excavation to the other.
+If you notice a higher area, you can dig again while checking the level.

 This process is optional, and you can choose to avoid it, and it won't cause any problems in your shed foundation.
 However, it'll help you achieve a neat finish.